 Residents Maintain Autonomy

-This datapoint is a measure of the percent of long-term care residents that needed more assistance with activities of daily living over time.
-ADL's include activities such as moving around and using the bathroom.
-Some experts argue this is a reasonable measure of a patient's well-being.
+This is a measure of the percent of long-term care residents that required more assistance with activities of daily living over time.
+Activities of daily living include activities such as moving around and continence.

 Ability to Keep Residents Mobile

-In Clifton Nursing and Rehabilitation, 1.58 Hospitalizations per 1,000 resident days
+In Willow Park Rehabilitation and Healthcare Center, 0.01 Hospitalizations per 1,000 resident days

-This is the number of hospitalizations per 1,000 days of patient care.
-There is generally a correlation between reduced hospitalizations and the overall quality of nursing home care.
+This indicates the number of hospitalizations per 1,000 days of care.
+There is typically a correlation between staying out of the hospital and the quality of nursing home care.